substantiv

 verb

-make a film or photograph of something"take a scene"
+make a film or photograph of something

 "shoot a movie"